orbi8r/iss-a3/README.md

 3. When complete, the first frame is displayed in the office-themed interface
 4. User can navigate through frames using:
    - Single click: one frame at a time
-   - Button hold: continuous playback at 60fps
+   - Button hold (0.2s): continuous playback at 60fps
    - Keyboard arrows: one frame at a time
    - Mouse scroll wheel
    - Interactive slider